Two Harris’ hawks seized in North Carolina returning home to Texas

 In October, the Texas Parks and Wildlife Department received a tip about the birds through their Operation Game Thief wildlife crime stoppers program.
 State game wardens began investigating the case, and by mid-November the tip led U.S. Fish and Wildlife Service Office of Law Enforcement Special Agents to a North Carolina suspect in possession of the hawks.

-Delta Air Lines is providing transportation from Charlotte, N.C., to San Antonio, Texas, for the birds and their caretaker.
+Delta Air Lines is providing transportation from Charlotte, N.C., to San Antonia, Texas, for the birds and their caretaker.

-“Delta is happy to be able to help return these birds to their homes,” said Sinead O’Neal, manager, marketing and product development for Delta Cargo.
+“Delta is happy to be able to help return these birds to their homes,” said Sinead O’Neal, manager, marketing & product development for Delta Cargo.

 Amber Rosintoski, director of bird programming for the raptor center, is accompanying the birds.
 In San Antonio she will meet staff from the Texas Parks and Wildlife Department who will escort her to an area near where they were taken from the wild outside of Laredo, Texas.
 Operation Game Thief Committee Member Gene Walker has offered to allow the release of the hawks on his family ranch in Webb County.

 “I’m excited about the opportunity to send these birds back into nature.
-They deserve to be returned to their natural habitat,” said Rosintoski.
+They deserve to be returned to their natural habitat,” she said.

 Sometimes referred to as the “wolves of the sky,” Harris’ hawks are one of the few raptors to live in groups.
 Cooperative hunting allows these raptors to kill larger prey than a lone hawk and they can take down mammals the size of a jackrabbit.
 Their wingspan is three-and-a-half to four feet and they can weigh as much as four pounds each.